ABILENE f English (Rare)From a place name mentioned briefly in the New Testament. It is probably from Hebrew

 Mary, is widely venerated in Seville.

-MACY f EnglishFrom an English surname that was from various towns named
+Macy f EnglishFrom an English surname that was from various towns called

 Massy in France.
-The towns themselves were originally named from a Gallo-Roman personal name that was Latinized as
+The towns themselves were originally derived from a Gallo-Roman personal name that was Latinized as

-Maccius.
-This is the name of a chain of American department stores founded by Rowland Hussey Macy (1822-1877).
+The Bold and the Beautiful.
+It is also notable as the name of a chain of American department stores founded by Rowland Hussey Macy in 1858.

 Splash (1984), in which the main character adopted it as her name after seeing a street sign for Madison Avenue in New York City.
 It was ranked second for girls in the United States by 2001.
 This rise from obscurity to prominence in only 18 years represents an unprecedented 550,000 percent increase in usage.